Petch Family Page

 Robert born in Swaffham on 24 April 1937 and baptised on 19th March.
 He died in infancy.

 Frederick Charles born on 1 March 1838 in Swaffham.
 In 1859 he married Mary THOMPSON in Doncaster.
 In 1861 They are lodging at Lynn Street, Swaffham, two doors away from Frederick's parents.
 With them is their son James, born in Doncaster in 1861.
 Frederick is working as a tailor.
 They have moved back to Doncaster by 1871 are are living at Factory Lane.
 By 1881 they have moved to 4 West Street, Doncaster and Frederick is still living there in 1881 but by now he is a widow, Mary died in 1885.
 In 1901 Frederick is living at 30 Low Fisher Gate, Doncaster.
 He died in 1904.
 Their son James Henry married Emma BURTON in Doncaster in 1884 and they had four children.
 The youngest son Frederick Charles was killed in France during WWI.
+He was an Able Seaman with the RNVR Hawke Battalion RND.
 He died on 24.6.1916 and is buried at Aix-Noulette, France.
 He is commemorated on the Hexthorpe War Memorial.

 James Henry - James Henry